nfinit/databook/os/vax-vms/010-install.md

 $  DEFINE/SYSTEM/EXEC SYS$DECDTM_INHIBIT yes
 ```
 Then press `CTRL-Z` to exit and save. `REBOOT` your
-VAX and, and enjoy an error-free boot:
+VAX and enjoy an error-free startup:

 ```
 -DKA0